Le Chabanais: Edward, Prince of Wales

 Prince Edward, Prince of Wales, who would later become King Edward VII (nicknamed "Bertie"), often visited during the 1880s and 1890s.
 One room carried his coat of arms over the bed and a large copper bath-tub with a half-woman-half-swan figurehead, which he liked to fill with champagne and which, in 1951 after the closure, Salvador Dalí bought for 112,000 francs.
 Edward, who was heavily overweight, also had a "love chair" (siège d'amour) manufactured by Louis Soubrier, a cabinetmaker of the Rue du Faubourg Saint-Antoine, allowing easy access for oral and other forms of sex with several participants.

 Modern usage

 Today, the six-story building previously housing Le Chabanais is used as an apartment house.

-Musée de l'Erotisme
+Musée de l'érotisme

-While it was open, the Musée de l'Erotisme in Pigalle devoted one floor to the maisons closes, exhibiting Polissons et galipettes, a collection of short erotic silent movies that were used to entertain brothel visitors, and copies of Le Guide Rose, a contemporary brothel guide that also carried advertising.
+While it was open, the Musée de l'érotisme in Pigalle devoted one floor to the maisons closes, exhibiting Polissons et galipettes, a collection of short erotic silent movies that were used to entertain brothel visitors, and copies of Le Guide Rose, a contemporary brothel guide that also carried advertising.
 The 2003 BBC Four documentary Storyville – Paris Brothel describes the maisons closes and contains footage of the Chabanais.
 A replica of Edward's love seat is exhibited in a Prague sex museum; the original was sold at auction in 1996 to a private party.